doctrine/doctrine-website/source/blog/2022-03-24-opencollective.md

-To simplify our own administrative burden, we have decided to move over the funds to [OpenCollective](https://opencollective.com/doctrine), primarily motiviated by the success and positive experience of the new PHP Foundation.
+To simplify our own administrative burden, we have decided to move over the funds to [OpenCollective](https://opencollective.com/doctrine), primarily motivated by the success and positive experience of the new PHP Foundation.

 We have started raising money for the Doctrine in 2019 through Patreon and Github Sponsors to support the project.
 It was planned to organize core team